 Finally, we currently have another exciting tool in the works.
 We can’t let the cat out of the bag just yet, but we can tell you that it will reshape the way you communicate with your global users, and vice versa, by facilitating instant, direct, multilingual conversations.

-We truly believe that investing in MCX, through effective multilingual service and support, is the best way to support your customers on a global scale.
+We truly believe that investing in Multilingual Customer Experience (MCX), through effective multilingual service and support, is the best way to support your customers on a global scale.
 It’s also the perfect opportunity to differentiate yourself from competitors – not enough brands are actually doing this well.

 When you’re ready to start working on your MCX model, reach out to us!
 We will work with you to find the best solutions, break down language barriers and, most importantly, increase overall customer satisfaction.